 All members of the Board must have the skills and qualifications required for their appointment as a director.
-The Board must reflect a diversity of particular experiences and qualifications to meet the Corporation's specific needs including the representation of women.
+The Board, as a whole, must reflect a diversity of particular experiences and qualifications to meet the Corporation's specific needs including the representation of women.